SpikeAI/2019-10-10_ML-tutorial/README.md

-# A tutorial introducing Deep Learning for vision science
+# A tutorial introducing Deep Learning for vision science / Un tutoriel d'initiation au Deep Learning
 ## Chloé Pasturel, Laurent Perinet (INT)

 In this practical workshop, we propose to present the new challenges brought by deep learning and more generally by machine learning.
 The objective is to show in the form of simple practical exercises how these new tools allow 1) to categorize images 2) to learn such a model 3) to generate new images from an existing database.